+When did you start this account and why?
 I started right in the beginning of 2016.
 I had most of these shade videos saved on my laptop but I was running out of space.
 I created my Instagram account as an archive, which has now become the archive of shade a.k.a The Art of Shade.

 Define your Instagram in three hashtags:

 How do you find what to post?
 Do you have any rules?
 TBH, either TV or online.
 I also have amazing followers that sometimes submit video requests, which I try to incorporate to the archive of shade.
 My only rule is: It’s gotta be shady!

 Your first Instagram: A picture of RuPaul with one of his quotes: “Throwing shade takes a bit of creativity, being a bitch takes none.”

 Big break: My Instagram being featured on MTV.
 I thought that was pretty awesome!

 Maximum number of daily posts: Depends how shady I’m feeling that day, but for the most part it’s around 2-3 times a day.